Confused about what it means to put something in "Your Own Words"? Professor David Taylor explains.

 - Pay close attention to the original sources, how they are used, and the details of the citations.

-- The questions change every time you take the test.
-You can't simply guess to find the correct answers and then retake it to pass!
+- The questions change every time you take the test and you are not given feedback on individual questions.
+You can't simply guess, learn the correct answers and then retake it to pass!

 - Pay close attention to the definitions the test takers use for the different kinds of plagiarism.
 You need to identify the presence and type of plagiarism.